The American Sign Language Project, NFP

 To be eligible, applicants must meet all of the following criteria:

-• Be a full-time undergraduate or full-time graduate student in the State of Illinois
+• Be a full-time undergraduate or full-time graduate student at an accredited four-year university or college in the United States.

 • Have permanent U.S. residency